webis-de/summary-workbench/README.md

 # Description

 Web project build with Flask, Express.js and React.js to assess and investigate the quality of summarization tasks.
+You can evaluate the quality of your own summarizations or generate summarizations from texts or urls based on many metrics and summarizers.
+A running demo can be found here: [https://tldr.demo.webis.de](https://tldr.demo.webis.de)

 # Configuration